ErikDorstel/octoTron/README.md

 The project uses the Teensy Audio Library to implement the synthesizer components like VCO, LFO ... .
 This graphic shows the connections of the components used.
 ![Alt.
 Text](https://raw.githubusercontent.com/ErikDorstel/octoTron/master/documentation/ADT%20schematic.png)

+The source uses a new function within the audio library.
+To restart a LFO with an absolut phase angle the file synth_waveform.h must modified.
+This pull request contains the changes. https://github.com/PaulStoffregen/Audio/pull/275

 The hardware used is very similar to https://github.com/ErikDorstel/stringFlow .
 The only difference is the use of a second MIDI in port to connect a MIDI controller.